What does affordable acupuncture mean?

 As you will be aware acupuncture in the West has historically been practiced in a one-to-one format.
 (This format

-was not arrived at because of clinical efficacy, instead the physicians who brought acupuncture to the West were already psychotherapists, naturopaths, osteopaths, etc, who superimposed acupuncture on to their existing practice models.)
+was not arrived at because of any clinical requirement; rather the physicians who brought acupuncture to the West were already psychotherapists, naturopaths, osteopaths, etc, who superimposed acupuncture on to their existing practice models.)

 One-to-one practitioners charge an hourly fee appropriate for a highly-trained clinician.
 Some people can afford to pay such a fee whenever they choose; plenty of people can afford to pay it once in a while; but the vast majority of people will find it hard or impossible to pay this price regularly.
-There are both class and elitist issues at work here, to say nothing of the medical issues: it is vital that a patient can have treatment frequently enough and for long enough to get better and stay better.
+This raises both class and elitist issues, to say nothing of the medical issues: it is vital that a patient can have treatment frequently enough and for long enough to get better and stay better.
 If a patient has to stop treatment prematurely, their condition may re-appear or worsen.

 So, if one-to-one acupuncture is only affordable for some people, is there a way to provide acupuncture that is affordable for more people in our community?
 The answer is yes: “multibed” or “community” acupuncture clinics.